John began brewing with his friend Laurie Cahir in 1987. They soon migrated to all grain brewing and in the early days had plans of opening a brewery.

 In 2017 we introduced a range of all grain kits.
 We added a second 900 litre Speidel kettle to the brewery, renovated the lab, purchased a new forklift and increased the height of pallet racking to hold our ever increasing range of stock, updated signage at the front of the building and added a mural and a tap wall to the shop.

-After 27 years in the industry we are very proud of the fact that we have put more money back into the hobby in terms of sponsorship of clubs, competitions and events than anyone.
+After almost 30 years in the industry we are very proud of the fact that we have put more money back into the hobby in terms of sponsorship of clubs, competitions and events than anyone.
 We know that we are not the cheapest and that allows us to employ knowledgeable and capable staff and to spend heaps and heaps of time just talking beer and brewing with our customers.
 We also know that we are far from perfect but to continue try to improve.

 We are also proud that many customers, friends and employees have gone on to contribute to the Craft Brewing Industry including Brendan O’Sullivan, Sam Slaney, Dan Dainton, Simon Haylock, Ron Feruglio, Michael Leslie and many others.
 Other current and past staff Peter Lowndes, Bill Denmead, Rod Patterson, Geoff Hammond, Nik Dontschuck, Dan Walker, Daniel Thaine, Lachlan Wooden, Steve (Hendo) Henderson, Matt Collinson, Ben Soulsby, Joel Ellis, Tom Davis, Sam Poolton, Steve Volkman and Oscar Casley and have all made great contributions to the craft and to the business.